-This paper examines how academic economics incentivizes young scholars and thereby shapes the values and goals of future generations of professional economists.
-Anyone who talks with young economists entering academia about their career prospects and those of their peers cannot fail to note their obsession with publication in the Top Five journals, henceforth T5.
+This paper examines how academic economics incentivizes young scholars and thereby shapes the values and goals of the next generation of professional economists.
+Talking with young economists entering academia and with their peers about their career prospects, one cannot fail to note their obsession with publication in the Top Five journals, henceforth T5.
 Faculty meetings about hiring, promotion, tenure, and prize committee discussions assess candidates by the number of T5 articles they have published or have in the pipeline and the rapidity with which they were generated.
 Research proposals are often appraised by their potential to generate T5 publications.

 The T5 journals are: The American Economic Review, Econometrica, the Journal of Political Economy, the Quarterly Journal of Economics, and the Review of Economic Studies.
 These "general interest" journals publish papers on a broad range of topics.
-They are classified in the T5 based on aggregate proxies for journal influence.
+They are classified in the T5 based on aggregate proxies of journal influence.
 Assessing researchers based on proxy measures is now common across fields.
 The use of Impact Factors1 is one such example.
-Originally devised as an advisory system for library purchasing decisions, it has now morphed into an assessment system widely used in many fields.2 Proxies of aggregate journal performance such as the Impact Factor do not assess the creativity or value of any individual paper, but only assesses the scale of subscribership of the publication in which a paper appears and the company it keeps.
+Originally devised as an advisory system for library purchasing decisions, it has now morphed into an assessment system widely used in many fields.2 Proxies of aggregate journal performance such as the Impact Factor do not assess the creativity or value of any individual paper, but only assess the scale of subscribership of the publication in which a paper appears and the company it keeps.